 • Does not crack even when exposed to direct sunlight for long periods

-• Does not get mould or warp even in a high-moisture environment
+• They are waterproof blinds,they do not get mold or warp even in a high-moisture environment.

 • Insulates the room to a large extent by trapping the heat in